We use some essential cookies to make this website work.

 All of the statistics presented in this chapter relate to UK totals.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.

-A copy of all Employment & Businesses tables can be accessed in spreadsheet format from the Data Downloads web page at www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.
+A copy of all Employment & Businesses tables can be accessed in spreadsheet format from the Data Downloads page.

 The main findings are:

-1 There are a number of differences in the scope of the employment figures reported from the Annual Business Survey (ABS) and the full time equivalent figures obtained from the annual surveys of the UK timber industry run by Forest Research (FR).
-In particular, the ABS figures cover employment by all businesses in the relevant sectors that pay VAT and/ or PAYE.
+There are a number of differences in the scope of the employment estimates provided by the Business Register and Employment Survey (BRES) and the full-time equivalent figures obtained from the annual surveys of the UK timber industry run by Forest Research (FR).
+In particular, the BRES figures cover employment by all businesses in the relevant sectors that pay VAT and/or PAYE.
 This will include businesses that do not use UK grown timber.
-The FR surveys include businesses below the VAT and PAYE thresholds, but exclude businesses that do not use UK grown timber.
+The FR surveys include businesses below the VAT and PAYE thresholds but exclude businesses that do not use UK grown timber.

 Cookies are files saved on your phone, tablet or computer when you visit a website.